53v3n3d4/Zukan-Icon-Theme/docs/build.md

-Build scripts used to create icons PNGs, sublime-syntaxes and tmPreferences.
+Build scripts used to create icons PNG and icons data file.

 ```sh
 # Environment activated